Using the CIWA Scale: FAQ and Best Practices for Facilities

 10. Orientation/clouding of sensorium

 Staff using the tool are then asked to rate the severity of the symptom described in each item on a scale of 1 to 7 (except for item 10, which is rated on a scale of 1 to 4).
-You can find a complete description of each item and its rating scale on the full CIWA assessment tool.
+You can find a complete description of each item and its rating scale, along with a helpful CIWA calculator, on the full CIWA assessment tool.

 How Is the CIWA Scale Administered?

-CIWA is designed to be administered by a licensed healthcare provider, such as nurses and doctors.
+CIWA is designed to be administered by licensed healthcare providers, such as nurses and doctors.
 In order to assess each symptom, providers will both observe the patient and ask them questions listed on the tool.
-They will then circle the number rating that most closely describes each symptom.
+They will then select the number rating that most closely describes each symptom.

-To calculate a CIWA score, providers should add up the numbers circled for each respective item.
+To calculate a total score, providers should add up the numbers selected for each respective item.
 To give you a better idea of how this works in practice, we’ll walk through a scenario and scoring process below.

 Nausea/Vomiting 1 (mild nausea and no vomiting)